leo-editor/leo-editor/leo/doc/demo.md

 - Leo's undo command is limited to the presently selected outline.
 If a demo script opens another outline, there is no *automatic* way of selecting the previous outline.

-- Chaining from one script to another using demo.next() in the demo script is valid and harmless.
-Yes, this creates a recursive call to demo.next(), but this would be a problem only if a presentation had hundreds of demo scripts.

 - The demo-next command *must* be bound in the top-level script, as shown in the example in scripts.leo.
 The demo-end and demo-prev commands may be bound in myLeoSettings.leo as usual.

 # Example scripts